IEA HPT Annex 51: Acoustic Signatures of Heat Pumps

 Initial situation, Challenge, Motivation

 Heat pumps are a versatile energy efficiency and renewable energy technology with vast potential in contributing substantially to the required changes in the energy system.
 Especially air-based heat pump systems can play an important role in densely populated, urban areas due to their multiple advantages such as low space requirement or simple installation.
 The compressor and fans of air-sourced heat pumps often emit acoustic emissions which are reinforced in the transition period as a result of the icing of the compressor.
-The operating noise of heat pumps can cause conflicts in neighborhoods leading to health, psychological and financial problems.
+The operating noise of heat pumps can cause conflicts in neighborhoods leading to problems concerning health, psyche and finance.
 This may become a serious disadvantage for the heat pump technology and may hamper its broad market penetration.

 This project primarily aims at enhancing the acceptance of heat pumps and removing market barriers by reducing acoustic noise emissions and vibrations.